Debankle/Objective-C-Cocoa-App-without-XCode/README.md

 ## Purpose
 ~~Once upon a time, I was having trouble with this, and recently came back to the idea.
 I am not a fan of IDE's as it feels like cheating, so this works better for me.
 I hope someone else who is looking into this finds it helpful. :)~~

 Holy cringe from child me.
-IDE's are awesome.
+IDEs are awesome.
 Still hope this helped someone's curiosity.